 Q: If I’m admitted, will I get my first-choice residential college?

 A: Just as with any of our incoming freshmen, there is no guarantee of being assigned to your first-choice college, no matter when you are admitted.
-If admitted, you will receive your college assignment in the mail later in May.
+If admitted, you will receive your college assignment within approximately two weeks of accepting your offer of admission.

 Q: Can I change the college I was assigned to?